-Working for one of the biggest wingsuit manufacturers as a test pilot and representative, I get to see a lot sponsorship questions and requests related to the brand.
+Having working with several wingsuit manufacturers as both test pilot and representative, I do get to see a lot sponsorship questions and requests.
 Though there is no real standard when it comes to finding a sponsor, there are for sure ways in which you can increase how effective your request will be.

 How to find a sponsor

 There are of course multiple roads that lead to Rome, but most of those share the same common footsteps.

 The best way to talk about this subject, is going to be by comparing sponsoring to a friendship.